 Water heaters, even those that burn a fuel like natural gas, need electricity to run.
-Fuel-based water heaters use electricity to start the heating process.
+All water heaters use electricity for some of their functions.
+Natural gas based water heaters generate their own electricity, but electricity-based water heaters must have the power supplied.
 No power means no hot water.
 If you have heated water in a tank, it may stay warm for a little while after the power goes out.
 But sometimes, hot water is an absolute necessity.
 In those cases, you might consider getting a generator to run your water heater.

 You probably have a toilet that relies on gravity for flushing.
 In this case, your toilet should flush waste like it usually does even with the power out.
 However, if the power outage is due to a larger storm that could affect your access to fresh water, you may want to minimize the amount of flushing you do.